bgoonz/gists-revamp/by-extension/markdown/Essential-.md

 ### **10. Create routes using components from the react-router-dom package**

-1. Import the react-router-dom package:
+a.
+Import the react-router-dom package:

     npm i react-router-dom